Moving from USA to Cyprus [2026 Tax Guide]

 FATCA (Form 8938) is filed as part of your US tax return if your specified foreign assets exceed USD 200,000 on the last day of the year (or USD 300,000 at any point during the year) for single filers, or double those amounts for married filing jointly.
 This includes foreign bank accounts, foreign stocks and securities held outside a US account, and interests in foreign entities.

-There is no US-Cyprus income tax treaty.
-This means you cannot use treaty provisions to eliminate double taxation on certain income types.
-You rely instead on the Foreign Tax Credit (for taxes paid in Cyprus) and the Foreign Earned Income Exclusion (for employment and self-employment income).
+Cyprus and the US have no bilateral income tax agreement.
+Without a tax treaty, you cannot use treaty provisions to eliminate double taxation.
+Instead, you rely on the Foreign Tax Credit (Form 1116) for Cyprus taxes paid, and the Foreign Earned Income Exclusion (Form 2555) for employment or self-employment earnings.

 Best Tax Structures for Americans in Cyprus

-Salary income from a Cyprus employer or your own Cyprus company: use the Foreign Earned Income Exclusion (FEIE) to exclude up to USD 126,500 of foreign earned income from US federal tax (2026 figure, inflation-adjusted annually).
-FEIE applies if you meet the bona fide residence test or the physical presence test (330 days outside the US during any 12-month period).
+**Salary income from a Cyprus employer or your own Cyprus company:** exclude up to USD 126,500 of foreign earned income from US federal tax using the Foreign Earned Income Exclusion (FEIE) for 2026 (inflation-adjusted annually).
+Qualify via the bona fide residence test or physical presence test, which requires 330 days outside the US during any 12-month period.

 Dividend income from a Cyprus company: Cyprus Non-Dom gives 0% Cyprus income tax on dividends plus 2.65% GHS.
 At the US level, dividends from non-US companies are taxed as ordinary income or qualified dividends depending on the circumstances.
 The Foreign Tax Credit for Cyprus GHS paid (2.65%) can partially offset the US tax, but typically does not eliminate it entirely.